 The sector which has seen a turnaround in its performance owe it totally to the Indian government.
 As of now, the govt seems pretty serious about its target and let us see if there are any more incentive for the industry in the coming budget on 5th July 2019.

 If anyone wants to take a position in the sector, one needs to closely follow news around the sector.
-Farmers arrears are still high to the tune of ₹20,000-25,000 Cr and it is possible that there might be some more sops.
+Farmers arrears are still high to the tune of ₹20,000-25,000 Cr.

 FY20 is expected to be deficit year for sugar.
 Maharashtra has sown 40% lower crop this year, implying there might be a positive upside for sugar prices along with other incentives.